 Diagnostic Solutions uses genetic polymerase chain reaction (PCR) technology for every single sample.
 This is the most accurate and thorough method to test for microbes.

-You don’t get this kind of testing from your conventional labs, nor through your conventional gastroenterologist.
+You don’t get this kind of testing from your conventional labs, or through your conventional gastroenterologist.
 There is not a great explanation as to why, other than the fact that newer medical technology takes a long time to make it into the conventional standard of care practices.

 If you have a PPO (preferred provider) plan that covers out-of-network labs, then the lab will bill your insurance for you.
-Processing your sample typically takes five to seven business days, which is timely to treat GI problems.
+Processing your sample typically takes five to ten business days, which is timely to treat GI problems.

 The GI Map thoroughly tests your gut microbes